Essil22/robustbench-MLSec-Project/Challenges_faced.md

 ## 1. Computational Resource Limitations

-The initial experiments were attempted on a local laptop CPU.
+The initial experiments were attempted on our local laptops CPUs.
 However, the computational requirements of AutoAttack and adversarially robust models were too high, making execution extremely slow and in many cases infeasible.

 As a result, training and evaluation could not be completed efficiently on CPU-based environments.